 Short Bio Winston Churchill

-Winston was born at Blenheim Palace, Woodstock near Oxford to an aristocratic family – the Dukes of Marlborough.
+Winston was born at Blenheim Palace, Woodstock near Oxford to an aristocratic family – the Duke of Marlborough.
 He was brought up by servants and friends of the family.
-He rarely spoke to his father and his mother rarely saw him when at boarding school.
-Churchill went to Harrow school.
-He wasn’t the best student, having a rebellious nature and slow to learn; but Churchill excelled at sports and joined the officer cadet corps, which he enjoyed.
+He rarely spoke to his father, and he spent most of his childhood at boarding school – Harrow.
+Churchill wasn’t the best student, having a rebellious nature and was reportedly slow to learn; but Churchill excelled at sports and joined the officer cadet corps, which he enjoyed.

 On leaving school, he went to Sandhurst to train as an officer.
 After gaining his commission, Churchill sought to gain as much active military experience as possible.
-He used his mothers connections to get postings to areas of conflict.
-The young Churchill gained postings to Cuba, and North West India.
+He used his mother’s connections to get postings to areas of conflict.
+The young Churchill received postings to Cuba and North West India.
 He also combined his military duties with working as a war correspondent – earning substantial money for his reports on the fighting.

 Churchill returned to the UK in 1900 and successfully stood as a Conservative candidate for Oldham.
 After becoming an MP, Churchill began a lucrative speaking tour, where he could command a high price for his speeches.

 In 1904, he made a dramatic shift, leaving the Conservative Party and joining the Liberal Party.
 He was later often called a ‘class traitor’ by some Conservative colleagues.
 Churchill disagreed with an increasing amount of Conservative policies, including tariff protection.
-Churchill also had more empathy for improving the lot of the working class and helping the poor.
+Churchill also had some empathy for improving the welfare of the working class and helping the poor.

 – W. Churchill Speech at Kinnaird Hall, Dundee, Scotland (“Unemployment”), October 10, 1908,

-However, although Churchill was a liberal, he was also staunchly anti-Socialist and suspicious of trade unions.
+However, although Churchill was a Liberal, he was also staunchly anti-Socialist and suspicious of trade unions.
+During the General Strike, he took a hardline stance to defeat the unions at any cost.

 In 1911, he was made First Lord of the Admiralty – a post he held into the First World War.